What Is SPLG? SPDR Portfolio S&P 500 ETF

 SPLG is the SPDR Portfolio S&P 500 ETF, State Street's cheap version of the S&P 500 SPDR family.
 It charges just 0.02% in annual fees, far below SPY's 0.0945%, while tracking the exact same S&P 500 Index of large U.S. companies.
 The lower fee and lower share price make it a budget-friendly alternative to SPY for buy-and-hold S&P 500 exposure.
 Note that the fund was rebranded in late 2025 and now trades under the ticker SPYM.

-SPLG is issued by State Street SPDR and tracks S&P 500, so a single ticker gives you the whole basket of underlying holdings weighted by the index's methodology rather than by any active stock-picking.
+SPLG is issued by State Street SPDR and tracks S&P 500, so a single ticker gives you the whole portfolio of underlying holdings weighted by the index's methodology rather than by any active stock-picking.

 SPLG is weighted toward its largest constituents.
 As of early 2026, the top holdings are: